 Many other factors can lead to fires in dryer vents, as well.
 Thermostat and limit switch failure, missing or damaged lint screens, crushed hoses behind the dryers, or even bird’s nests or other debris that blocks dryer vents.

-The point is simply this: Dryers are hardworking appliances that must be maintained with care in order to ensure the safety of your property.
+Basically, dryers are hardworking appliances that must be maintained regularly to ensure the safety of people & property!

 One of the biggest reasons to clean a dryer vent is to increase the efficiency of the dryer itself.
 When a dryer's vent is partially blocked or even fully clogged, it has to work harder than ever to remove moisture from clothes, create heat and dry the items in the spin cycle.
 Running a dryer for an extended period of time is a major waste of money, and it can add up quickly for a person's monthly utility bills.
 In addition, the extra heat generated by the dryer with extra use and overcompensation may result in higher temperatures throughout the house, especially if the exhaust vent pipe runs through more than one room before exiting the building.
 A higher indoor temperature means that during the summer, the air conditioning system has to work harder as well.
 Dryer vent clogs can therefore lead to a waste of valuable energy resources, making them a problem for an eco-friendly home as well as additional costs for energy each month for the homeowner.